-Ready to rule 2020 and exceed goals?
+Ready to exceed goals in the upcoming year?
 To be more productive, you may need to set up a new routine, make new habits, and follow some basics.
-Here are some tips from a well-known productivity lifestyle coach.
+Here are some productivity tips from a well-known productivity lifestyle coach.

 Best-selling author and award-winning host of AmyTV with over 20 million views, Amy Landino joined Jennifer Watson on “Social Pulse Weekly” to share tips and suggestions for new habits that will change your life from her new book “Good Morning, Good Life.”